Humanistic psychology: Differences with psychoanalytic theory and behaviorism

-As a result, when Maslow developed his theory, he decided to focus on the conscious (rather than the unconscious) and decided to develop a new theory to explain how all individuals could reach their highest potential.
+As a result, when Maslow developed his theory, he decided to focus on the conscious (rather than the unconscious) and to develop a new theory to explain how all individuals could reach their highest potential, as expressed in his 1968 book Toward A Psychology of Being.

 Origins

-One of humanistic psychology's early sources was the work of Carl Rogers, who was strongly influenced by Otto Rank, who broke with Freud in the mid-1920s.
+One of humanistic psychology's early sources was the work of Carl Rogers.
+Rogers strongly influenced by Otto Rank, who had broken with Freud in the mid-1920s.
 Rogers' focus was to ensure that the developmental processes led to healthier, if not more creative, personality functioning.
-The term 'actualizing tendency' was also coined by Rogers, and was a concept that eventually led Abraham Maslow to study self-actualization as one of the needs of humans.
+The term 'actualizing tendency' was also coined by Rogers, and was a concept that eventually led Maslow to study self-actualization as one of the needs of humans.
 Rogers and Maslow introduced this positive, humanistic psychology in response to what they viewed as the overly pessimistic view of psychoanalysis.

 The other sources of inspiration include the philosophies of existentialism and phenomenology.